Malvika Sharan

 Watch this short video on YouTube (6 minutes) to learn more.

-Co-Founder/Co-Director of Open Life Science
+Co-Founder/Co-Director of OLS (previously Open Life Science)

 Co-founded with Bérénice Batut and Yo Yehudi